telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 ### virtual.mapValueTo `String`*(default: "index")*

-Since **Kendo UI R3 2016** the developer is able to determine if the valueMapper should resolve *value to index* or *value to dataItem*.
-This is configured through the `mapValueTo` option that accepts two possible values - "index" or "dataItem".
-By default the `mapValueTo` is set to "index" which does not change the current behavior of the virtualization process.
+The changes introduced with the Kendo UI R3 2016 release enable you to determine if the `valueMapper` must resolve a *value to an `index`* or a *value to a `dataItem`*.
+This is configured through the `mapValueTo` option that accepts two possible values - `"index"` or `"dataItem"`.
+By default, the `mapValueTo` is set to `"index"`, which does not affect the current behavior of the virtualization process.

-For more information see [{% slug virtualization_kendoui_combobox_widget %}#the-valuemapper-function]
+For more information, refer to the [article on virtualization]({% slug virtualization_kendoui_combobox_widget %}#value-mapping).

 ### virtual.valueMapper `Function`*(default: null)*